|THERMO Spoken Here! ~ J. Pohl © ~ 2017||www.ThermoSpokenHere.com (B3100-092)|

 |1013 mbar - (1025 kg/m²) (9.81 m/s²) H = 882 mbar||(2) 2|

-It is likely that weather forecasting always use the pressure unit, Bar.
+It is likely weather forecasting will always use the pressure unit, Bar.
 So learn to do these unit conversions.

 |101,300 N/m² - (1025 kg/m³) (9.81 m/s²)(N s²/kg m) H = 88,200 N/m²||(3) 3|